Work exchange opportunites

 Please note:

-Night Support (sleeping) & Housekeeping (1 role)
+Night Support (sleeping) & Housekeeping (morning) role x 1

-2 x night support shifts and 2 x morning shifts
+Role involves: 2 x night support shifts and 2 x morning shifts

-Are you a night owl?
 Want to sleep for free accommodation but don’t mind a bit of responsibility and the odd wake-up call?
 But also can’t decide whether you’d prefer the housekeping shift?

 We require a confident, friendly, professional staff member who is over the age of 21 years with good communication skills who is happy to be on-call and respond to the odd guest contact overnight.

 As a responsible accommodation provider, we provide our guests with 24/7emergency access to a member of staff.
 Sleeping in private staff accommodation you will be contactable in case a trip leader (or guest) requires a member of staff.
-This is a sleeping shift (with no expectation for staff to stay awake) and includes an evening clean of communal washrooms.
+This is a sleeping shift (with no expectation for staff to stay awake) and includes a quick, evening clean of communal washrooms.

 In addition to two on-call shifts you will also join our housekeeping team for two morning (housekeeping) shifts a week.
 So you’d get all the benefits of the night shift (private accommodation) with the morning shift (sociable).